 Effective fall 2014, all family nurse practitioner students are required to purchase professional liability insurance (for NP students).
 This is a result of several of our clinical partners requiring coverage that is broader in scope and greater than that covered by UDM's liability policy.
 A copy of the malpractice insurance must be submitted to the compliance office.
-Minimum amount of coverage allowed is \$2,000,000 per incident and \$4,000,000 aggregate.
+Minimum amount of coverage allowed is \$1,000,000 per incident and \$4,000,000 aggregate.
 The policy should be an occurrence-type policy.
 The liability policy must cover you while you are in clinical courses.
+Clinical nurse specialists students are not required, but highly encouraged to purchase coverage as a circumscribed number of prescribing hours are now required in clinical practicums.